mgetz34/mgetz34/README.md

 </p>

 - 🔭 I’m currently working on ...
 Continued development on a social-media app: <a href="https://frogr-app.herokuapp.com/">Frogr</a>
 - 🌱 I’m currently learning ...
-AWS, Terraform, Docker, Kubernetes, & Google Cloud DevOps
+MultiCloud & DevOps
 - 👯 I’m looking to collaborate on ...
 Open source projects and creative initiatves!
 - 🤔 I’m looking for help with ...
 Success in development & portfolio diversification
 - 💬 Ask me about ...
 Bikes, Skis, Database Structure, or Anything!